Close

 Montana’s Fault-Based System

 If you have been involved in a car accident caused by another party, you may be entitled to significant compensation.
-Give Connor, Marr & Pinski Attorneys at Law a call to discuss your case.

 Factors Considered in Determining Fault

-Understanding the process of determining fault in car accidents is paramount, particularly in Montana where fault-based systems shape legal proceedings.
+Understanding the process of determining fault in car accidents is paramount, particularly in Montana, where fault-based systems shape legal proceedings.
 If you or a loved one has been involved in a car accident, fault will likely be assigned or determined on the scene of the accident and will play a huge role in the case.
-If there were any injuries sustained as a result of the accident, determining fault will become even more important, as the responsible party will also be liable for medical expenses.
+If any injuries were sustained as a result of the accident, determining fault will become even more important, as the responsible party will also be liable for medical expenses.

 Comparative Negligence in Montana